 Doctor Hsu: Thanks for having me!

 Anchor: So, let’s break down some of these terms.
 What is a fibroid exactly?

 Doctor Hsu: A fibroid is a growth from the muscle cells in the uterus and actually fibroids are not cancer.

 Doctor Hsu: They are a benign growth and with time they do get big, which is why 20-40% of women, before the age of 50, develop these symptoms.

 Anchor: Wow.
 Ok.
 So, what are some of those symptoms?

-Doctor: Those symptoms include heavy menstrual bleeding, pelvic pain, particularly during menses.
-We call them dysmenorrhea.
-The can also cause bulk symptoms of the pelvis feeling full and bloated.
+Doctor Hsu: Those symptoms include heavy menstrual bleeding, pelvic pain, particularly during menses.
+We call this dysmenorrhea.
+The can also cause bulk symptoms where the pelvis feels full and bloated.
 Some patients may have urinary frequency or constipation with that.